New This Week

 Now that we all understand goldenrod’s importance to wildlife, how can we, as stewards and garden-enthusiasts, implement goldenrod into our property and gardens?
 Goldenrod is a very adaptable perennial and can flourish in parts of the landscape that are considered less than desirable or poor to other plants.
 Goldenrod is common in a wide range of conditions including prairies, grasslands, roadsides, thickets, forests, and swamps.
 Most species of goldenrod prefer full sun, average to poor soils, and tolerate clay or dry soils.
 While deer and rabbit may browse on the leaves, it is generally considered deer and rabbit-resistant.
 Some straight species of goldenrod can get tall, even reaching 6’ in height!
 Plant goldenrod in areas you’d like to naturalize, or in meadows, along driveways, banks or areas you’d prefer minimal maintenance and with ample space to spread.
 We also grow several cultivars and nativars that provide importance to wildlife while also maintaining a more compact size - these plants would work well in a more cultivated garden.
 All goldenrod works best when planted in mass and paired with asters and other fall-blooming plants to attract and support even more pollinators.

 Below is our current selection of goldenrod at Painters Greenhouse.
 All prefer full sun and are hardy in zones 3-9 with the main variations between them being height, size, habit, and species.
-Available in individual 6 inch pots for $6.50 each, or by the flat of (six pots) for $36.00 unless otherwise listed.

 'Little Miss Sunshine', Solidago canadensis